Something went wrong.

 My idea was to buy a sandwich at Pétrin Cochinette, but the sandwiches had run out.
 So I bought some bread instead, and then walked up to Cours Julien and on to L’Art de la Fromagerie to buy some local goats’ cheese scattered with dried rose petals

-In the same street (but different name), I supplemented my bread and cheese with tomatoes and apricots from La Chicorée grocery store, which sells local and seasonal produce.
+In the same street (but with a different name), I supplemented my bread and cheese with tomatoes and apricots from La Chicorée grocery store, which sells local and seasonal produce.
 I could have also bought my bread at the House of Bread, next door.
 I then sat on some steps in Cours Julien for my makeshift meal.
 Perfect!

 Ashourya – for stunning Middle Eastern food, along from Cours Julien.
 This well-priced Syrian restaurant is usually open when everything else is closed.
 I went for the mixed mezze